Dwarf Mugo Pine; or,

 Its one foe is dampness & may languish & fail in soil that does not drain well.
 It does well with regular to moderate watering, but is drought tolerant for the xeriscape garden once it is established & may need no watering at all, unless once a month in dry summers.
 However, it can be heat sensitive in Zone 9 & may need more careful watering during lengthy sunny droughts, or nearby shrubs of like size to protect it just a little.
 On the other hand it is very cold-hardy & can be grown down to USDA Zone 3, just so long as it has some protection (provided by nearby shrubs) against desicating winter winds.

-Throughout its range, a turpentine distillate extracted from the needles & young wood has been used medicinally in European folk medicine, taken internally to treat soar throats, bronchitis, & heart & renal disease, & applied externally for muscle pain & rheumatism.
 Its actual efficacy for the many ailments it purportedly assists remains unproven for most claims, but sap or needle extract of all species of pine throughout the northern hemisphere do have analgesic & antimicrobial properties, & have been used as natural cough remedies virtually everywhere in the world where pines are found.
-Mugo turpentine is also used as a varnish & other products.
+Mugo turpentine is also used as a varnish & for other products.

 In Bulgaria mugo pine is called Klek, "Prostrate," & the resinous sap is used by mountain people to brew a pleasing nearly vanilla-scented tea.
 The sap can be extracted by "tapping" a living tree, but is rarely obtained in sufficient quantities to have a commercial value beyond folk use.
-The resin does have commercial uses as a byk-product of distilling the needles & young wood to separate the turpentine.
-The remaining resinous matter is called rosen, traditionally used for violin bows & as a sealing wax.

 The terpene in the needles is a growth suppressant for grasses & will keep many plants from germinating in the immediate vicinity of the shrub.
-Wood of the mugo is very hard & was once commonly used to make wooden clogs.
+This adaptation facilitates its slow sideways spread, insuring no faster growing shrubs or trees will horn in on its ground.
+In consequence, for the garden, it is best not to try to establish smaller plants right beside it.

 copyright © by Paghat the Ratgirl